 Q] Do you offer direct billing?

 A] Point McKay Dental offers the convenience of direct billing, as long as the policyholders Benefit Provider allows for direct billing.
-In some cases, we will not accept the assignment of benefits if these is a balance on account your account or a history of account issues.
-Also, these are some insurance policies that will not allow the benefits to be assigned to the dental office and will only forward their payment to the policy holder.
+In some cases, we will not accept the assignment of benefits if there is a balance on account your account or a history of account issues.
+Also, these are some insurance policies that will not allow the benefits to be assigned to the dental office and will only forward their payment to the policyholder.
 In this case, we require payment for your dental services at the time of treatment.